HackBL/DataMining-COVID19-with-PresidentialElection/README.md

-* Run & Execute: Please use original Dataset.csv file to run Main.py
+**Run & Execute**: Please use original Dataset.csv file to run Main.py

 	1. python3 ExtractTweets.py  	--------- Extract tweets data into the CSV file at the current time.